Xanzhu

 1. Choose your language and click Next.

-3. Connect to the internet, ensuring Use Wired Connection is selected to share your Mac's Wi-Fi.
-Click Next.
+4. Connect to the internet, ensure Use Wired Connection is selected (UTM shares your Mac's internet connection), then click Next.

 Ubuntu account creation showing sample values